Statistics

 Birthdays

-Sean Gallagher will be 59 - credited as Chip in New Earth
+Sean Gallagher was 59 - credited as Chip in New Earth

 Sean Gallagher is a British actor, trained at the Poor School in London.
 From 1992 he has appeared in many theatre productions, television series and films.
 Gallagher appeared in EastEnders from 1992-1993 playing a playboy called Clive who had an affair with then-married Sam Mitchell.